-Through its shareholding in Africa Energy, the Company has exposure to the Gazania-1 exploration well that will be drilled in Block 2B offshore South Africa, by the end of 2021.
-The Gazania-1 will test a prospect in the A-J rift basin that is near and updip of the A-J1 oil discovery (1988) that flowed 36° API oil to surface.
-A success at Gazania-1 would derisk a large inventory of prospects in the block that have been identified from 3D seismic data.
+Through its shareholding in Africa Energy, the Company has exposure to the Gazinia-1 exploration well that will be drilled in Block 2B offshore South Africa in 2022.
+The Gazania-1 well will test a prospect in the A-J rift basin that is near and updip of the A-J1 oil discovery (1988) that flowed 36° API oil to surface.
+A success at Gazania-1 would de-risk a large inventory of prospects in the block that have been identified from 3D seismic data.
 Africa Oil has an indirect 5.5% economic interest in Block 2B through its 19.9% shareholding of Africa Energy.
 Africa Energy holds a carried 27.5% working interest in Block 2B with partners Azinam (Operator, 50% WI), Panoro Energy (12.5% W.I.) and Crown Energy (10% W.I.).